DeXP/dexp.github.io/_posts/articles/2017-01-09-nuklear-intro.md

 ![Nuklear gwen skin]({{ site.urlimg }}other/nk/gwen-skin.png "Nuklear gwen skin"){: .right }

-There should not exist any problems with the simplicity of development, right?
+There should not exist any problems with the simplicity of development, should there?
 After all, the library was created with a focus on the simplicity.
 You can find simple example directly in Readme on GitHub.
 Absolutely clear and concise 20 lines of code give a beautiful and clear result.

 ```c
 /* init gui state */